Tips for Cooking 5 Bar Grass Fed Beef

 Frank’s 5 Bar Beef baked steaks recipe

 Place thawed steaks in preheated oven at 200 degrees Fahrenheit for 45 minutes.
 Remove steaks and heat broiler.
-Sear steaks under broiler until brown.
+Sear steaks under broiler for 2-3 minutes until brown.

 There are enzymes called cathepsins, which break down connective tissue, helping to tenderize the meat.
 These enzymes do their work during the aging process of meat and during low temperature cooking.
 When meat is cooked by conventional methods with high heat and fast, their final temperature is reached more quickly denying the cathepsins the time they need to properly do their job.